History Files

 c.60 - 56 BC

-Following the Roman invasion of Gaul under the leadership of Julius Caesar, the tribe leaves their encampment to move to a new one on the plain of L'Isle, creating the town of Vesonna (modern Périgeux).
+Following the Roman invasion of Gaul under the leadership of Julius Caesar, the tribe leaves its encampment to move to a new one on the plain of L'Isle, creating the town of Vesonna (modern Périgeux).
 This is the location of a curative spring which is associated with Telo, the goddess of health.
 She is sometimes associated with another goddess named Stanna.

 56 BC